 IFRS 2 governs the recognition of share-based payments in a Company's financial statements.
-In the event of Admission and in connection with the grant of awards through the Trusts, the Group expects to incur IFRS 2 charges in connection with (i) the grant of one-off awards following any Admission (including Free Share awards (as defined below) to all eligible employees and awards to certain non-partner senior managers), as well as through (ii) ongoing awards that it anticipates making in the future under its share incentive plans (including its Equity Incentive Plan, long-term incentive awards ("LTIP awards"), a Buy as You Earn Plan ("BAYE") and a Deferred Bonus Plan ("DBP").
+In connection with the grant of awards through the Trusts, the Group expects to incur IFRS 2 charges in connection with (i) the grant of one-off awards following Admission (including Free Share awards (as defined below) to all eligible employees and awards to certain non-partner senior managers), as well as through (ii) ongoing awards that it anticipates making in the future under its share incentive plans (including its Equity Incentive Plan, long-term incentive awards ("LTIP awards"), a Buy as You Earn Plan ("BAYE") and a Deferred Bonus Plan ("DBP")).

-The awards vesting schedules will determine the timing of the IFRS 2 charges reflected in the Group's financial statements, which will be reflected in accordance with the Company's accounting policies and relevant accounting regulation as the award vests, see Part XII - "Additional Information - 13.
-Share Incentive Plans" for a description of the vesting schedules of the various equity incentive plans.
+The awards' vesting schedules will determine the timing of the IFRS 2 charges reflected in the Group's financial statements, which will be reflected in accordance with the Company's accounting policies and relevant accounting regulation as the award vests, see Part XVI-"Additional Information" 11 Share Incentive Plans" for a description of the vesting schedules of the various equity incentive plans.
 For any IFRS 2 charges that are incurred, which awards subsequently do not vest, such charges will be adjusted as necessary.
+The IFRS 2 charges on share options will also give rise to a deferred tax liability.